Spurlock/URL-Tube/README.md

 You can assign class and id attributes to the iframe (when embedding video) or image (when creating thumbnails) using the "class" and/or "id" parameters:

 {exp:url_tube src="http://youtu.be/nU_cOAutCcs" class="small" id="main_vid"}

+*************
+EMBED OPTIONS
+*************

+YouTube and Vimeo each support a set of options that can be added to the embedded video.
+For example, YouTube videos typically display "related videos" at the end of your clip, but this behavior can be turned off by adding "?rel=0" to the "src" attribute.
+To use these options with URL Tube, simply pass them in as parameters to your url_tube tag:

+{exp:url_tube src="http://youtu.be/nU_cOAutCcs" rel="0" theme="light"}

+Note that Vimeo and YouTube support different sets of options, with only a small number that will work for both providers (also, both providers have a "color" option, but they use it differently from one another).
+URL Tube will safely ignore any parameters that don't apply for the video's provider.

+List of YouTube parameters: https://developers.google.com/youtube/player_parameters List of Vimeo parameters: http://developer.vimeo.com/player/embedding